Updated April 17, 2023

-Website Architecture Tools – A website’s information architecture has two major components: the definition and identification of site content and functionality, and the underlying structure, nomenclature and organization that defines the relationships between content and functionality.
+A website’s information architecture has two major components: defining and identifying site content and functionality and the underlying structure, nomenclature, and organization representing the relationships between content and functionality.

 But why is website architecture so important?
-Well, it is because holes in information architecture is one of the most common problems seen in websites.
-Unsound or poor website architecture can make it difficult for visitors to navigate the website and find what they are looking for.
+One of the most common problems observed in websites is the presence of gaps in information architecture.
+Unsound or poor website architecture can make it difficult for visitors to navigate and find what they are looking for.

 Just think about website architecture and usability related to an ecommerce website.
-If your website architecture is sound but usability or taskflow is bad, visitors will be able to find what they want but will find it difficult to actually close the purchase because the buy-flow task will be difficult to go through.
-That would result in poor conversion.
+If your website architecture is sound, but usability or task flow is bad, visitors can find what they want.
+Still, they will find it difficult to close the purchase because the buy-flow task will be difficult.
+That would result in a poor conversion.

 On the other hand, if your website has poor architecture but good usability, your visitors will not even be able to find the products that they want.
 As such, usability would cease to matter because visitors would leave without even entering the purchase flow.

-In order to improve your website or build a good one, it is important to build website architecture without holes or related problems.
-Doing so ensures that the maximum number of visitors find what they want, improving conversion and return on investment.
+To improve your website or build a good one, it is essential to build website architecture without holes or related problems.
+Doing so ensures that most visitors find what they want, improving conversion and return on investment.

 Visio can be used for creating 3D map diagrams via inbuilt tools, though this particular feature is limited.
 It works well for simple maps.
 The tool can also pull live information from external sources like a Microsoft Access database or Excel sheet.
 It comes packed with a lot of inbuilt shapes that can be added to your diagram.